Buhari approves 159 television, radio stations – The Sun Nigeria

 The addition brings the total number of television and radio stations in the country to 625.

-The Director-General of the National Broadcasting Commission (NBC), Balarabe Shehu Ilelah, disclosed the approval in a press release dated September 4, 2021, and posted on the Facebook page of the NBC.
+President Muhammadu Buhari has granted approval to 159 companies, communities and institutions of higher learning to operate radio and television stations.

-“Following the approval granted by the President, Federal Republic of Nigeria, President Muhammadu Buhari, GCFR, the National Broadcasting Commission, NBC, has released the list of 159 licenses granted to companies, communities and institutions of higher learning.
+Director-General, National Broadcasting Commission (NBC), Malam Balarabe Ilelah, made the disclosure in a statement in Abuja, yesterday.

-“The National Broadcasting Commission was established by the NBC ACT, Cap.
-N11, Laws of the Federation 2004 with the mandate to regulate and control the broadcasting industry.
+“Following the approval granted by the president, NBC has released the list of 159 licenses granted to companies, communities and institutions of higher learning.

-“The Commission has in the past 29 years of its existence, successfully carried out its major functions of licensing, monitoring and regulating the entire broadcasting industry in Nigeria.
+“The commission was established by the NBC ACT, Cap.
+N11, Laws of the Federation 2004 with the mandate to regulate and control broadcasting in Nigeria.
+Today, there are a total of 625 functional broadcast stations in Nigeria,’’ Ilelah stated.

-“Today, there are a total of 625 functional broadcast stations in Nigeria,” Ilelah said.
+The DG said that the newly-approved licenses were the Federal Polytechnic, Ilaro (Radio), Prospective Union of Reno People (Radio), Smile Community Radio Initiative and International Institute of Tropical Agriculture Radio.

-Some of the names of the newly approved licenses, according to the NBC Director-General, are: Federal Polytechnic, Ilaro (Radio), Prospective Union of Reno People (Radio), Irawo Tuntun Community Development Organization (Radio), Smile Community Radio Initiative, Yinka Ayelek Limited, International Institute of Topical Agriculture Radio, and M.A.
-Association.
+He said others are Dudu African Broadcasting Communications Ltd., Independent Television, Prince Media Network, Jamkat Integrity Investment Ltd., Hikima Media Services, and Galaxy Television Radio.

-Also approved by President Buhari were Prince Media Network, Syrah Communication Network, ATSOM Broadcast and Production Limited, Sound Smith Nigeria Limited, Jamkat Integrity Investment Limited, Dudu African Broadcasting Communication Limited, Tower Peak Nigeria Limited, amongst others.
+“Others are H-i Fidelity Communications, B360 Nigeria Ltd., Communication Faculties Ltd., Godfrey Okoye University Radio, Art Broadcasting Company, Hamdana Media, Sunshine Radio, Blue Print Newspapers Ltd., NV Broadcasting Company Ltd. and others.

 Leave a Reply